Top 25 Most Popular Foods in Morocco – Best Moroccan Dishes

-The Moroccan table is adorned with unique and varied dishes that highlight the rich cultural heritage of the country, making it one of the most prominent international cuisines.
+The Moroccan table is adorned with unique and varied dishes that highlight the country’s rich cultural heritage, making it one of the most famous international cuisines.

-Experts stress that preparing most Moroccan meals depends on fresh vegetables and fruits, natural oils, and authentic spices, noting that all these ingredients have benefits for human health.
+Experts stress that preparing most Moroccan meals depends on fresh vegetables and fruits, natural oils, and authentic spices, noting that all these ingredients are nutritious as well as delicious.

 1. Tagine

-Tagine is made from spiced vegetables that are cooked with a little and often light broth, accompanied by meat, chicken or fish.
-All ingredients are placed inside heavy pottery vessels called “tagine”.
+Tagine is made from spiced vegetables cooked with light broth, accompanied by meat, chicken, or fish.
+All ingredients are placed inside heavy pottery vessels called “tagine.”

-Tagines have a clay cover with the purpose of distributing the heat from the top to the whole pot.
-This ensures a healthy and slow cooking process that lasts for a long time sometimes, until all the ingredients are absorbed through it with the flavor-loaded steam.
-It becomes soft and the bone separates automatically from the meat, making it a real pleasure to eat it, especially if some lemon is placed on it to add a special taste.
+Tagines have a clay cover to distribute the heat from the top to the whole pot.
+This ensures a healthy and slow cooking process until all the ingredients are infused with the flavor-laden steam and the meat melts off the bones.
+It’s a true pleasure to sample a homemade tagine, especially when some lemon is added to impart an exceptional taste.

-The secret of the tastiness of tagine lies in the spices used when cooking, which are: cornflowers, ginger, free saffron, ghee, onions, and garlic.
-These are the basic ingredients that give the tagine its taste.
-The tagine is served with bread that is considered necessary.
-Tagine is not eaten without bread.
-Cooking food in the tagine is very healthy because it is cooked with steam and steamed food is the best healthy food ever.
+The secret of the tastiness of tagine lies in the spices used when cooking: cornflowers, ginger, saffron, onions, and garlic.
+These are the essential ingredients that give the tagine its taste.

 2. Couscous

-There are many types of couscous according to the ingredients and the ceremony celebrated, but the most popular one is the one made with ‘the seven vegetables’ (pumpkin, carrots, potatoes, tomatoes, white and yellow turnips, cabbage, onions … Some regions utilize lentils or white beans).
+There are many ways to prepare couscous depending, but the most popular versions are made with ‘the so-called ‘seven vegetables’: pumpkin, carrots, potatoes, tomatoes, white and yellow turnips, cabbage, and onions.
+Some regions also include lentils or white beans.

-In 2019, the countries of the Maghreb (Morocco, Mauritania, Algeria, and Tunisia) made a joint demand to the UNESCO asking it to consider this popular dish as an intangible cultural heritage of humanity.
+So important is couscous in North African food culture that In 2019, the countries of the Maghreb (Morocco, Mauritania, Algeria, and Tunisia) made a joint demand to UNESCO, asking it to consider this popular dish as an intangible cultural heritage of humanity.
+In 2020, it was accorded this prestigious accolade.

 3. Tanjia

-It is a pot made of puffed clay, and a meal of lamb or beef, with which the spices are mixed and cooked in the same pot and buried under hot ash.
+A Tanjia (also spelt tangia) is a dish of lamb or beef, with which the spices are mixed and cooked in the same clay pot and buried under hot ash to cook slowly.

 4. Fried Chicken

-Fried Chicken is one of the basic dishes that Moroccans have relied on since ancient times.
-Fried chicken is one of the well-known and widely enjoyed Moroccan dishes.
-It is the main dish that is served on occasions, such as weddings, birth parties, circumcision, and various other parties.
-It is served with olives, sour and sometimes hot pepper.
+Fried chicken is one of those basic dishes that Moroccans have relied on since ancient times.
+It can be the principle dish that is served on special occasions, such as weddings, birth parties, circumcision, and other celebrations.

 5. Trotters

-Trotters are lamb and cow’s feet cooked with hot spices and hummus.
-Its broth tastes of garlic and vinegar, and it is rich in fats, protein, and vitamins.
-It is advised to eat it once or twice a month, as its composition -mainly of a high number of calories and a large amount of fats- makes the body invest a lot of energy in its digestion process.
+Trotters are lamb and cow’s feet cooked with hot spices and served with hummus.
+Their broth tastes of garlic and vinegar, and it is rich in fats, protein, and vitamins.
+It is advised to eat trotters a couple of times a month as their composition – high-calorie and high in fats – is said to require the body to invest a lot of energy in its digestion process.

-In Moroccan society, people tend to have fatty, high-calorie dishes, as they constitute for them full meals to compensate for the energy they lose after the long and tiring workdays or cold winter days.
-Trotters are a well-known dish, and whoever wants to strengthen his bones, as they say, should eat trotters.
+In Moroccan society, many people traditionally tended to prefer fatty, high-calorie dishes, to compensate for the energy they lose after the long and tiring work days or to heat them up on cold winter days.
+Trotters are popular throughout the country, and, they say, whoever wants to strengthen his bones should eat them.
+Well, at least everyone should try them once!

 6. Pastela